QuoteFinder/QuoteFinder.github.io/readme.md

 4) White Collar
 5) Leverage

-Known Issue: The CSV Files being used are not properly cleaned so you may see captioning credits during some searches.

 Credit to **u/psyk27** from reddit as this was inspired by their python psychphinder.
 Refer to their github repo **[here][psykRepo]**.

+**Known Issue**: The CSV Files being used are not properly cleaned so you may see captioning credits during some searches.
+If you come across any other issues or have suggestions, either post the issue on github or email me at [quotefinder120@gmail.com](mailto:quotefinder120@gmail.com).